senecajs/senecajs.org/src/pages/get-started/index.md

 The example code to try this out is in [sum.js][].
 To run the code, follow these steps:

-1. Open a terminal, and cd to your projects folder.
+1. Open a terminal and cd to your projects folder.
 2. Run `git clone https://github.com/senecajs/getting-started`.
 3. cd into the _getting-started_ folder.
 4. Run `npm install` to install the required modules, including Seneca.